2022 Annual Meeting

-Frank, Carpenter and Arnold were the only nominees respectively for the Chairman, Secretary and Academician positions.
-All three were unanimously (re)elected to their respective position.
+Carpenter and Arnold were the only nominees respectively for the Secretary and Academician positions.
+Both were unanimously (re)elected to their respective position.

-Gustafson and Sekula both had their first term expire at the meeting and both were elected to serve a second term.
+Cooksey had his first term expire at the meeting and was elected to serve a second term.

-Lorenz and Jones had their second term expire at the Annual Meeting so there were 2 open Voting Member positions.
-There were 3 nominees - Steve Glover (nominated by Cook), Arman Moreno (nominated by Coffey), and John Muldrow (nominated by Sekula).
-The background/merits of each candidate were discussed with Glover and Moreno being elected to the open positions.
+Runk had his second term expire at the Annual Meeting so there was 1 open Voting Member position.
+There were 3 nominees - Blaine Carnes (nominated by Runk), Jesse Huth (nominated by Gustafson), and John Muldrow (nominated by Sekula).
+The background/merits of each candidate were discussed with Huth being elected to the sole open position.

 Thus, effective at the end of the Annual Meeting, current membership and term of service are as follows: